 Unrealistically low rates

-Even if I was able to squash those 25 hours into one week, and did four of these jobs in a month (hello, burnout!), that would give me £400, which would just cover my share of the rent, not to mention my bills or food costs.
+Even if I was able to squash those 25 hours into one week, and did four of these jobs in a month (hello, burnout!), that would give me £400, which would just cover my share of the rent (it wouldn't come close if I was still in London), not to mention my bills or food costs.
 Taking a wider look at finances, being self-employed, I also have to account for the fact that if I get ill or have a family emergency, there's no paid sick leave, so any day off comes at a cost.

 Then, as an Intermediate Member of CIEP, working towards becoming a Professional Member, I need to keep my skills updated by doing regular training and attending events.
 These things are not free.
 I'm not listing all of this so that you'll feel sorry for me – I chose to go self-employed, and authors have their expenses too – I just want to highlight what I have to factor in when I draft a quote.